teovaira/role-prompts/ex3_tone_variation.md

 **What I noticed:**
 The friendly version feels like talking to a friend or at least someone with whom i have intimacy and who happens to be hiring.
 The professional version feels like official business communication.
 Both are appropriate but for different company cultures.
 A startup might use friendly, a law firm would use professional.

+**Brief Analysis:**
+Tone instructions control the emotional register and formality level while preserving core content - the friendly tone uses casual language, emoji, and conversational structure to create warmth, while the professional tone uses formal greetings, structured format sections and precise business language, demonstrating that explicit tone instructions allows precise control over how a message is felt from it's receiver without changing at all what it tries to communicate.